-Lines 131-133 : What does “reacted to” mean?
+Comment #5: Lines 131-133 : What does “reacted to” mean?
 I assume you could visualize the cloud of smolts moving rapidly away from a larger shape?
 Please include more detail so these methods could be easily replicated by another researcher.

-Author response: We have clarified what “reacted to” means to hopefully improve replicability.
-Furthermore, we have attached supplementary videos to provide a couple examples of what constituted an interaction.
+Author response #5: We have clarified what “reacted to” means to hopefully improve replicability.
+Furthermore, we have attached supplementary videos to provide a couple examples of what constituted an interaction (L230-233, Supplementary Video 1 and 2).

-Lines 135-137: “We measured...”.
+Comment #6 Lines 135-137: “We measured...”.
 Did you measure Bull Trout as part of this study?
 If so, please add to methods and results.
 If not, please clarify.
 Provide specific size ranges of Mountain Whitefish and Rainbow Trout to strengthen your argument that larger fish were probably Bull Trout.
 Or, be more clear that you assumed larger fish (over a specific size, or characterized by a specific presentation in the video) were Bull Trout.
 Discuss this assumption and the implications in the discussion.

-Author response: We did measure Bull Trout as part of this study and have provided methods and results associated with these measurements.
-Mountain Whitefish and Rainbow Trout, but they tend to be smaller (20-30 cm length) in these habitats and during the smolt emigration, such that only the largest individuals overlap with the smallest potential bull trout (24 cm) measured via DIDSON.
+Author response #6: We did measure Bull Trout as part of this study and have provided methods and results associated with these measurements.
+We do not have direct length measurements of Mountain Whitefish and Rainbow Trout, but they tend to be smaller (20-30 cm length) in these habitats and during the smolt emigration, such that only the largest individuals overlap with the smallest potential bull trout (24 cm) measured via DIDSON.
 We also use measurements of Bull Trout length observed in the field via hook-and-line sampling (Kanigan 2019), to compare the lower bound of an empirical cumulative density function to understand the probability of observing a Bull Trout individual that was ≤ 41cm (about 19%) (minimum Bull Trout size as captured in the field).
 Note that this uncertainty estimate is conservative considering that Bull Trout of smaller length are very likely to exist in the Chilko system (but anecdotally tend not be present in the system at this time, potentially due to competition with larger bull trout?).
-We have added text to the Methods (LXX-XX) to provide these details.
+We have added text to the Methods (L251 - 262) and Results (L355-260) to provide these details.

-Line 167: As you are investigating temporal patterns of Bull Trout activity relative to smolt migration, the fact that the fence is closed during the day is a pretty important element to the study design.
+Comment #7: Line 167: As you are investigating temporal patterns of Bull Trout activity relative to smolt migration, the fact that the fence is closed during the day is a pretty important element to the study design.
 Do you mean the fence is physically closed to migrating fish?
 If so, please add this to Paragraph 100-107 so readers can keep this in mind while considering the data.
 Could also clarify in Figure 3 – I’m not sure if smolt densities were naturally zero during the day or if the fence was physically closed.
 The only day time fence closure mentioned in Figure 3 was for N29.

-Author response: Thank you for pointing this out.
-We have clarified that the fence is closed during the day.
-Indeed, the fence is physically closed to migrating fish.
+Author response #7: Thank you for pointing this out.
+We have clarified that the fence is closed when smolts are not present at the counting fence site – typically during the day (L200 - 201).
 We have since added this clarification to the requested paragraph and the figure caption.
 Furthermore, we have added points to Figure 3 to better convey periods where the counting fence was closed, which is also reflected in the figure caption.

-Line 182: Mean value is missing unit
+Comment #8: Line 182: Mean value is missing unit

-Author response: Thank you for pointing this out.
+Author response #8: Thank you for pointing this out.
+We have added in the missing unit (L330).